 - Worker-laid eggs have been found to develop more slowly than queen-laid

 eggs in the majority of instances, and it is hypothesized that they may only be partly mature at the moment they are

 Beekeepers can identify eggs laid by worker honey bees by looking out for the following signs:

 An egg laid by a honey bee queen.

 In contrast, worker honey bees are smaller than queens with shorter abdomens.
-This means they cannot reach the bottom center of the cell, and the egg ends up being positioned at the side or somewhat off-center.
+This means they cannot reach the bottom centre of the cell, and the egg ends up being positioned at the side or somewhat off-centre.

 Egg laying workers is thus a sign of a major problem beekeepers need to remedy.
 However, workers will usually reject any attempt to introduce a new queen by killing it.

 Here are two potential methods to deal with this problem: